 * Click here for rating key

 Brannan's Grill Restaurant Review: The woodwork in this American Craftsman-style, barn-like dining hall radiates richness rather than rustic.
 Hand-forged metal trussing and hanging lamps create angular geometry under a tall ceiling to be contemplated from beefy booths.
 Glass doors that open to the sidewalk add warmth, as does a fireplace mounted with an enormous caribou head.
 Settle in for substantial plates that beg to be shared, starting with appetizers such as lusty hoisin-glazed ribs with cucumber, and nutty fritto misto of calamari, green beans, wispy fennel and artichoke.
 You won’t need a knife to dig into tender lamb shank with cipollini onions tossed over the protruding bone.
-Grilled rib-eye with peppy chimichurri earns extra points for its accompanying Point Reyes blue cheese gratin, wonderfully stratified with a crisp top.
+Grilled rib-eye with peppy chimichurri earns extra points for its accompanying Point Reyes blue cheese gratin, stratified with a crisp top.
 A few forgivable sizing quirks: the calamari’s stiff rémoulade in a container too small to be practical, and a blimpy goat cheese patty weighing down an arugula-chicory salad.
 As difficult as it may be, save room for the caramel cheesecake.
 Brannan’s brandishes a wine list it can brag about, as well as a festive full bar.
 If you like egg dishes, the weekend brunch menu is not to be missed, nor are the blazing Bloody Marys.